 We strongly encourage candidates to complete the application process at least one month prior to the deadline to ensure that all materials are received.
 Only applications considered "complete" by OTCAS standards by December 1 (though not necessarily "verified") will be considered for admission.

 Applications for the entry-level MAOT program are submitted via the Occupational Therapy Centralized Application Service (OTCAS) online.
-The application cycle opens on July 17 and remains available until December 1.
+The application cycle opens in July and remains available until December 1.
 The following materials must be submitted directly to OTCAS:

 Applicants with a college or university degree completed outside of the United States must submit a credential evaluation from World Education Services (WES).
 Unofficial evaluation results must be reported in OTCAS.
 If admitted into the MAOT program, the official evaluation must be submitted to St. Catherine University directly from WES.

-Applicants whose native language is not English are required to pass the Test of English as a Foreign Language (TOEFL) with a score of 600 or better on the paper and pencil test, 100 on the iBT or 250 on the computerized test or the Michigan English Language Assessment Battery (MELAB) with a score of 90 or better.
+Applicants whose native language is not English are required to complete the Test of English as a Foreign Language (TOEFL) with a minimum score of 550 on the paper-based test or 80 on the iBT.
 This requirement is waived for students who have completed a baccalaureate or graduate degree in the United States.
-Candidates must report unofficial TOEFL/MELAB scores in OTCAS.
+Candidates must report unofficial TOEFL scores in OTCAS.
 If admitted into the MAOT program, official test scores must be submitted to St. Catherine University directly from the Educational Testing Service (ETS).

-Applicants who are not U.S. citizens or permanent residents must submit an International Student Application and Certification of Finances, in addition to the entry-level or dual-degree MAOT program application.
+Applicants who are not U.S. citizens or permanent residents must submit an International Student Supplement, in addition to the MAOT program application.
 There is no additional application fee.

 Fulfillment of the MAOT application requirements does not guarantee admission to the program.
 No credentials will be returned to the applicant.